CASH BALANCE PLANS are defined benefit (DB) plans that have the look and feel of defined contribution (DC) plans.

 CASH BALANCE PLANS need all the same actuarial services as traditional pension plans (annual valuations, government filings etc.) – and then some.

 Above all, cash balance plans need to be designed well.
 This is especially true for professional firms, where big tax deductions and stable funding are a primary concern.
+See the case studies and FAQ’s for more details on how cash balance plans can work.

 We’ll work with you to design a plan that meets your objectives while complying with all of the IRS rules: §401(a)(4) nondiscrimination testing (usually cross testing), §401(a)(26) minimum coverage testing (the 40% / 50-employee “meaningful benefit” rule), and §411(b) accrual rule testing.
 It can look intimidating, but we love this stuff and will take care of the details.